-Recall that, in previous runs of experiments, we tune each run and use the corresponding optimal hyperparameters for recommendation.
-We note that hyperparameter of a model can be a confounding factor for recommendation performance.
-Hence, in this set of experiments, we remove this confounding factor by using fixed hyperparameters.\footnote{We conduct experiments with SASRec and LightGCN.}
+In the previous set of experiments, we tune each run and use the corresponding optimal hyperparameters for recommendation.
+We note that hyperparameters of a model can be confounding factors for recommendation performance.
+Hence, in this set of experiments, we remove these confounding factors by using fixed hyperparameters.\footnote{We conduct experiments with SASRec and LightGCN.}

-Specifically, given a dataset, a baseline model, and a test year (\eg $Y5$ or $Y7$), we conduct multiple runs of experiments, with different amount of ``future data'', as specified in Table~\ref{tab:trainTestYears}.
+Specifically, given a dataset, a baseline model, and a test year (\eg $Y5$ or $Y7$), we conduct multiple runs of experiments, with different amounts of ``future data'', as specified in Table~\ref{tab:trainTestYears}.
 Instead of tuning hyperparameters for each run, we fix the hyperparameters to the optimal values obtained for the experiment with no data leakage.
 By fixing the hyperparameters, we now compare the top-$N$ recommendation sets obtained in different experiments to study the impact of data leakage.
-That is, given a test instance, we calculate the Jaccard similarity between the top-$N$ items recommended in experiment with no data leakage, and the top-$N$ items recommended in experiment with ``future data''.
-Given two recommendation lists $L_A$ and $L_B$, the Jaccard similarity $J(L_A,L_B)$ is as following, by treating a list as a set:
+That is, given a test instance, we calculate the Jaccard similarity between the top-$N$ items recommended in the experiment without data leakage and the top-$N$ items recommended in the experiment with ``future data''.
+Given two recommendation lists $L_A$ and $L_B$, the Jaccard similarity $J(L_A,L_B)$ is as follows, by treating a list as a set:

 The lower the similarity score, the more the data leakage affects the training data distribution, thus the more different the recommended items are from the experiment with no data leakage.

 For each experiment, we repeat seven random trials with different seeds.
 Hence, for each test instance in each experiment, we have seven sets of top-$N$ recommendations.
 We conduct pairwise comparison between the seven sets of recommendations for the same test instance with no data leakage, and the seven sets obtained with $x$ years of ``future training data''.
 Then we will have $(7*7) = 49$ similarity values for each test instance.
 The similarity values are averaged to reduce random error.
 In Figure~\ref{fig:recList}, we plot the similarity score distributions of all test instances in each experiment.\footnote{Here, we only present comparison results for LightGCN on test year $Y5$ of MovieLens-25M, as well as SASRec on test year $Y7$ of Amazon-electronic.
 The results for other sets of experiments can be found in our Github.}